Skip to Content

 Contact Us Today for Abscessed Tooth Treatment

-A tooth abscess can be a painful experience and cause many complications if left untreated.
+A tooth abscess can be a painful experience and lead to numerous complications if left untreated.
 If you’re dealing with an aching abscessed tooth, the dentists at S&C Dental can offer premier treatment.
-We use top-of-the-line equipment and products and do everything we can to ensure the comfort and oral health of our valued patients.
-To schedule an appointment, contact us today.
+We utilize top-of-the-line equipment and products, and we do everything possible to ensure the comfort and oral health of our valued patients.
+To schedule an appointment, please contact us today.

 Premium Dental Care Solutions for the Entire Family!